DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 }
 ```

-At the final step, we launch the amplification shader, which is very similar to dispatching compute groups.
+Finally, we launch the amplification shader, which is very similar to dispatching compute groups.
-The shader runs 32 threads per group, so we need to dispatch just a `m_DrawTaskCount / ASGroupSize` groups as in this
+The shader runs 32 threads per group, so we need to dispatch just `m_DrawTaskCount / ASGroupSize` groups
-example the task count is always a multiple of 32.
+(in this example the task count is always a multiple of 32):

 ```cpp
 DrawMeshAttribs drawAttrs(m_DrawTaskCount / ASGroupSize, DRAW_FLAG_VERIFY_ALL);